Blood Family Mafia: Police crackdown

-Roobens Denis, the deputy leader of the BFM was arrested on 1 March in Portugal following an extradition request from Canada.
+Roobens Denis, the deputy leader of the BFM, was arrested on 1 March 2024 in Portugal following an extradition request from Canada.
 On 30 June 2024, another BFM leader, Guillaume St-Louis Bernier, was arrested in Kelowna by the Royal Canadian Mounted Police following an extradition request from Quebec to British Columbia.

-Jimmy Chiasson, Jérémy Chiasson, Jean-Samuel Chiasson, Mathieu Bouchard et Éliane Dinet were arrested for drug trafficking.
+Jimmy Chiasson, Jérémy Chiasson, Jean-Samuel Chiasson, Mathieu Bouchard and Éliane Dinet were arrested for drug trafficking.

 Stéphane Hébert, 32, Zachary Gagnon, 21, and Ghislain Grenier, 54, are expected to face charges of attempted murder and aggravated assault for the event that occurred in La Baie, Saguenay, on April 15.

 Dave "Pik" Turmel, the alleged leader of the gang, was arrested in Italy after being on the run for over a year as Canada's number one fugitive.